sirishrajuri/Todo/README.md

 **Dependency Injection and DbContext Initialization:** The service class leverages dependency injection to utilize instances of DbContext.
 Upon construction of the service class, the DbContext is initialized, triggering Entity Framework Core's code-first approach.
 This process includes:

-**Checking for the existence of the database:**

-Creating the database if it does not exist, using the migrations and configurations defined within the DbContext and by the settings in the ConfigureServices method in startup.cs.
+1) **Checking for the existence of the database:** Creating the database if it does not exist, using the migrations and configurations defined within the DbContext and by the settings in the ConfigureServices method in startup.cs.

-**Business Logic Execution: ** With the DbContext prepared, the service class proceeds to execute the business logic.
+2) **Business Logic Execution:**  With the DbContext prepared, the service class proceeds to execute the business logic.
 It communicates with the database to perform the necessary CRUD operations, translating the requests into data changes or retrievals.

-**Response Generation: ** After the service layer completes its data operations, a response is constructed and sent back to the client.
+3) **Response Generation:** After the service layer completes its data operations, a response is constructed and sent back to the client.
-This response contains either the requested data, the outcome of a data manipulation operation, or relevant error messages.
+This response contains  the requested data or the outcome of a data manipulation operation, or relevant error messages.

-#### Enhanced Features:
+### Enhanced Features:

 The backend is engineered to ensure robustness through: